LawrenceMiao/NoteVision/docs/will-docs/README.md

  minimum.

  Further away from the min will often result in a steeper slope which means the step should be larger.

+ For the cost function there will be more than input so we must take the gradient.
+The gradient finds the direction of fastest ascent or descent.
+The gradient is a vector.

+ Taking the gradient returns a vector which then you add to the weight and biases.